-Duncan Cowles is a BAFTA Scotland Award winning documentary filmmaker whose short films The Lady with the Lamp, Soft Toffee, Radio Silence, Directed by Tweedie, Isabella & Alexithymia have been selected for various film festivals at home and internationally winning a selection of awards, and gaining thousands of online views.
+Duncan Cowles is a BAFTA Scotland Award winning documentary filmmaker whose short films The Lady with the Lamp, Soft Toffee, Radio Silence, Directed by Tweedie, Isabella, Alexithymia, Taking Stock, Just Agree Then & In the Company of Insects have been selected for various film festivals internationally winning a selection of awards, and gaining significant online exposure through platforms such as Short of the Week, Vimeo Staff Picks, BFI Player, It’s Nice That and more.

-Duncan graduated from Edinburgh College of Art with a 1st Class degree and a specialisation in documentary film, winning both the Audience Award and an Award for Distinguished work by the University at his graduation.
-He then went on to work for the internationally renowned Scottish Documentary Institute for three years on films such as I am Breathing, Future My Love, Pablo’s Winter, Seven Songs for a Long Life, Donkeyote, and the upcoming Time Trial, Becoming Animal & Nae Pasaran.
-He’s also been part of the programming team for feature documentaries at the Edinburgh International Film Festival since 2013.
+Duncan graduated from Edinburgh College of Art with a 1st Class degree and a specialisation in documentary film, winning an Award for Distinguished work by the University upon graduating.
+He then went on to work for the internationally renowned Scottish Documentary Institute for three years on training programs and feature documentaries such as I am Breathing, Future My Love, Pablo’s Winter, Seven Songs for a Long Life, Donkeyote, Time Trial, Becoming Animal & Nae Pasaran.
+He also served for five years as part of the programming team for selecting feature documentaries for the Edinburgh International Film Festival 2013-2018.

 Winner – BAFTA Scotland Award, Best Short Film 2016

-Winner – 2016 Scottish Short Film Award – Glasgow Short FF
+Winner – Scottish Short Film Award – Glasgow Short Film Festival 2016

-Winner – 2015 Scottish Short Film Award – Glasgow Short FF
+Winner – Scottish Short Film Award – Glasgow Short Film Festival 2015

 Winner – BFI Best UK Short Film & RAW Award 2016

-Winner – Audience Award NoBudget Competition, Hamburg International Short Film Festival 2016
+Winner – Audience Award Deframed Competition, Hamburg International Short Film Festival 2016

 Winner – Vienna Shorts Two Month Artist Residency 2017 with Q21 & MuseumsQuartier